How to Stop Biting Your Nails

 One of the most overlooked motivators is making your nails look so good that you don’t want to ruin them.

 For many, the cost and effort of a manicure is motivation enough to stop biting.
-Nail polish creates both a physical barrier and a visual reminder to keep your hands out of your mouth.

 Watching your nails grow healthier and stronger becomes a source of motivation that keeps you moving forward.